The Costs of Dust Contamination and How Industrial Partition Curtains Prevent It

 The Hidden Costs of Dust Contamination

-Even small accumulations can clog filters, jam sensors and wear down moving components, leading to unplanned shutdowns and expensive repairs.
-Airborne particles act like abrasive grit on precision machinery, shortening component life and forcing premature replacements.
+- Airborne particles act like abrasive grit on precision machinery, shortening component life and forcing premature replacements.
 In facilities using sensitive equipment, this wear can occur surprisingly quickly.

-Contamination during assembly or finishing stages can result in entire product batches being rejected, wasting materials, time and labour.
-The presence of dust also drives up cleaning and maintenance requirements, diverting staff from production and adding costs for chemicals, labour and waste disposal.
+- The presence of dust also drives up cleaning and maintenance requirements, diverting staff from production and adding costs for chemicals, labour and waste disposal.

 For medium to large manufacturing facilities, these costs can accumulate to tens or hundreds of thousands of pounds annually.
 This is an expense many operators underestimate until performance issues or audit failures force action.